wh-alice/mig_visualstudio/vs/misc/file-specified-in-filename-is-not-a-valid-xml-file.md

 ---
-title: "File specified in FileName is not a valid XML file" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"
+title: "File specified in FileName is not a valid XML file | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20" ms.prod: "visual-studio-dev14"